psychemedia/storytelling-notes/gwion-bach.md

 THE CIRCLING OF THE MEAD HORNS.

 Fit. the blue horn, the blue buffalo horn:
 Natural is mead in the buffalo horn:
 As the cuckoo in spring, as the lark in the morn,
 So natural is mead in the buffalo horn.

 As the cup of the flower to the bee when he sips,
 Is the full cup of mead to the true Briton’s lips:
 From the flower-cups of summer, on field and on tree,
 Our mead cups are filled by the vintager bee.

-Seithenyn `[The accent is on the second syllable: Seithényn]` ap Seithyn, the generous, the bold, Drinks ‘the wine of the stranger hom vessels of gold; `[Gwin ... o eur... .
+Seithenyn `[The accent is on the second syllable: Seithényn]` ap Seithyn, the generous, the bold,
+Drinks ‘the wine of the stranger hom vessels of gold; `[Gwin ... o eur... .
 ANEURIN]`
 But we from the horn, the blue silver-rimmed horn,
 Drink the ale and the mead in our fields that were born.

 The ale-froth is white, and the mead sparkles bright;
 They both smile apart, and with smiles they unite `[The mixture of ale and mead made *bradawd*, a favorite drink of the Ancient Britons.]`
 The mead from the flower; and the ale from the corn,
 Smile, sparkle, and sing in the buffalo horn.

 The horn, the blue horn, cannot stand on its tip;
 Its path is right on from the hand to the lip:
 Though the bow! and the wine-cup our tables adorn,
 More natural the draught from the buffalo horn.

 But Seithenyn ap Seithyn, the generous, the bold,
-Drinks the bright-flowing wine from the fon-cleamine rgold
+Drinks the bright-flowing wine from the far-gleaming gold
 The wine, in the bowl by his lip that is worn,
 Shall be glorious as mead in the buffalo horn.

 The horns circle fast, but their fountains will last,
 As the stream passes ever, and never is past:
 Exhausted so quickly, replenished so soon,
 They wax and they wane like the horns of the moon.

 Fill high the blue horn, the blue buffalo horn;
 Fill high the long silver-rimmed buffalo horn:
 While the roof of the hall by our chorus is torn,
 Fill, fill to the brim, the deep silver-rimmed horn.

 Elphin and Teithrin stood some time on the floor of the hall before they attracted the attention of Seithenyn, who, during the chorus, was tossing and flourishing his golden goblet.
 The chorus had scarcely ended when he noticed them, and immediately roared aloud, "You are welcome all four."